jeffhuyghebaert/pax-republica/content/theme/timeline.md

   -
     date: ~2,968 PRE
     title: Jedi Temple Constructed
-    description: Construction of the Jedi Temple is constructed by the Four Masters atop the ruins of an ancient Sith Shrine on Coruscant.
+    description: The Jedi Temple on Coruscant is constructed over the ruins of the destroyed Sith Shrine, by the then-leaders of the Jedi High Council who come to be known as The Four Masters.
+As the Jedi Order becomes might rightly linked to the Republic, the Jedi Temple is expanded several times over the centuries to accomodate its growing importance.
   -
     date: 2,934 PRE
     title: Battle of Malachor